 COP28 is currently in session to identify global solutions for tackling the climate emergency and move to a fairer, more sustainable world.
-Morven Masterson, our Head of Community Engagement and Advice Services, shares her insight into the unjust energy economy we have here in Scotland.
+Morven Masterton, our Head of Community Engagement and Advice Services, shares her insight into the unjust energy economy we have here in Scotland.

 An early success for COP 28 is the commitment of $420m to a Loss and Damage fund.
 The fund – agreed at last year’s conference in Sharm El Sheikh – will be accessed by developing countries who are struggling with the worst impacts of climate change.